As a Death Trope, all Spoilers will be unmarked ahead. Beware.

 People injected with Compound V in The Boys have a small chance of turning back to life... as brain-dead zombies prone to soil themselves.

 The Flash: Played with when the real Barry finally comes back to life.
 He feels off, like he shouldn't be alive.
-Turns out he was Professor Zoom brought him back with a corrupted Speed Force.
+Turns out Professor Zoom brought him back with a corrupted Speed Force.
 Unlike most examples of this trope, they get it fixed.

 This is the powerset for adult Layla Miller, aka Butterfly from X-Factor.
 She can resurrect the dead, but the soul doesn't get reattached to the revived body.